singularitysoftworks/avery-ai-docs/docs/intro.md

 This guide is for:
 - **Job seekers** aiming to prepare efficiently and confidently.
 - **Students and recent graduates** looking to improve interview readiness.
-- **Career changers** updating thier resumes and practicing their pitch.
+- **Career changers** updating their resumes and practicing their pitch.
 - **Anyone** looking to sharpen their communication and interview performance using AI-enhanced tools.

 ---